Written by

 • Impact on Your Debt Profile:

 Consider how the loan will affect your overall financial situation and debt burden especially if you have other high-interest debts.
+Taking on a second lien title loan means you may need to make additional payments with the same amount of income, which can affect your budget.

-• Understand the Total Cost Implication of the Loan
+• Understand the Total Cost Implication of the Loan:

 Beyond the principal amount, be aware of the interest rate and other additional charges.
 So, calculate the total cost involved instead of diving in headfirst.